 by Tracy Johnson

-The late Nick Michaels was a master of station branding.
+The late Nick Michaels was a master of station branding and production.
 His promos were brilliant.
-His music positioning pieces caused listeners to feel the vibe of the station.
-Emotional, pointed content punctuated station branding promos.
-Michael’s legend lives on with a library of promos that connect to emotions.
+His positioning pieces caused listeners to feel the essence of the radio station.
+Emotional, pointed content punctuated his promos.

-With Nick, promo mastery started with identifying a concept to be communicated.
-He then crafted a promo to connect to emotions.
+Promo mastery starts with identifying a concept to be communicated.
+That was Nick’s secret sauce.
+He then crafted a promo to communicate that vision.

-This promo is all about the feeling of being a fan of WDRV.
+Doesn’t this capture the essence of being a fan of WDRV?

-It doesn’t tell listeners what to do, and isn’t filled with hype about why the station is awesome.
+It doesn’t tell listeners what to do and isn’t filled with hype.
 It tastefully points to the artists and music.

 Before writing promos that connect to emotions, stations must have a clear sense of what is offered.

-Here’s an example of a great Nick Michaels promo for news talk station, KPRC in Houston.
+Here’s an example of a promo for a news talk station, KPRC in Houston.
 The station’s value proposition is being the voice of the community.

-This promo aired for a few days after a natural disaster.
+This promo aired a few days after a natural disaster.